 Big corporations with high availability and load balancing requirements tend to build a large infrastructure to manage their increasing amount of data.
 Such infrastructure may consist of several geographically distributed clusters.
-Each one of these clusters is made up of several Virtual DataPort servers that process the queries, possibly a local cache database and a Scheduler server that periodically executes tasks to keep the cache updated.
+Each one of these clusters is made up of several Virtual DataPort servers that process the queries, possibly a local cache database and a Scheduler server that periodically executes jobs to keep the cache updated.

 Moreover, every new version of the servers’ metadata has its own lifecycle.
 It is created in a development environment and promoted to several intermediate environments (testing, staging…) until it finally reaches production.
 Each one of these environments may try to replicate the final infrastructure, but on a different scale.